d-xo/klab-init/readme.md

 # Klab Starter Pack

-This is a template repo and small tutorial for those interested in getting started specifying smart contracts with [`klab`](https://github.com/dapphub/klab).
+This is a template repo and list of resources for those interested in getting started specifying smart contracts with [`klab`](https://github.com/dapphub/klab).

 klab is a smart contract specification language and proof explorer.
 A Klab spec can be thought of as an extremely thorough test suite that can be run against any evm bytecode.